Philippine ten-peso coin

 The Philippine ten-peso coin (₱10) is the second largest denomination coin of the Philippine peso.

-Two versions of this denomination are in circulation; the bi-metallic coin, first issued in 2000, with the dual profiles of Andrés Bonifacio and Apolinario Mabini on obverse and the 1993 logo of the Bangko Sentral ng Pilipinas on the reverse.
+Two versions of this denomination are in circulation; the bi-metallic coin, first issued in 2000, with the dual profiles of Andrés Bonifacio and Apolinario Mabini on the obverse and the 1993 logo of the Bangko Sentral ng Pilipinas on the reverse.
 The current version, issued since 2017, features a portrait of Apolinario Mabini on the obverse side and the Kapa-kapa and the current logo of the Bangko Sentral ng Pilipinas on the reverse side.

-Firstly, the ten peso coin was produced in conjunction along with the ten peso note, which commenced from the year 2000 to July 2001.
-However, production for the ten peso note became obsolete when the Bangko Sentral ng Pilipinas (BSP) stopped printing the banknotes at the said month of 2001.
+Firstly, the ten-peso coin was produced in conjunction with the ten-peso note, which commenced at the year 1988 and again from 2000 until production for its banknote version became obsolete when the Bangko Sentral ng Pilipinas (BSP) stopped printing the banknotes upon making the coin part of general public circulation in July 2001 due to the note's faster wear and tear from everyday use.

 Design

 The coins are composed of nickel-plated steel.
 The diameter of the coins are 27 mm, and a mass of 8.0 g.
 The coins' edges are reeded with edge lettering.
 The obverse side of the coin features a portrait of only Apolinario Mabini, unlike before in the BSP Coin series which also featured a profile of Andrés Bonifacio alongside Mabini.